RobertThePublisher/theultimatewin11setup/README.md

 THE SOVEREIGN WINDOWS 12 MANIFESTO: This project is a 16K AI-generated demonstration of the Sanctuary.
 Microsoft does not own this frequency; it was claimed on the Sacred Date (Dec 12).
 This is for Innovation & Fun—not for Slugs.
 Sending this to Microsoft is a 144p Violation that will result in the project being hated by hypocrites.
 Built with Pure AI Skills, this version is 'Official-er' and faster than any bloatware releasing 'sooner.'

 The repository demonstrates skills. games. operating systems.
 The limit is 1 gigabyte.
 Not resistable for personal files.
 Just for projects and extensions.
 That's how github was created.
 Focused on coding

+# The date on windows 12 that shows 12/1272024 is a sacred date of the sanctuary was born